However, it seems so difficult to win your pool. You don’t have the time to do the hours of research required to study all teams.

 - People who love March Madness.
 This book recounts the excitement of past tourneys through an optimal bracket.

-How to Win Your NCAA Tournament Pool, revised and updated for 2017, is the first book that explains how to fill out your bracket based on pool size.
+How to Win Your NCAA Tournament Pool, revised and updated for 2017, explains how to fill out your bracket based on pool size.
 This is the only genuine way to maximize your odds of winning.

 I won two pools, one of them had 100 entries, and the other had 20 entries.
 It felt great winning the pool, bragging rights in my office were almost better than the money won!